rpm-software-management/dnf5/README.md

 Developing DNF5 by building and testing the code
 ------------------------------------------------

-For details about building and testing DNF5, see the [Development environment setup](CONTRIBUTING.md#setting-up-a-development-environment) section.
+For details about building, testing, and running the integration tests, see [CONTRIBUTING.md](CONTRIBUTING.md#running-tests).

 Translating
 -----------